 Understanding what Google and other search engines consider as quality and respecting their quality guidelines will help you develop pages that are search engine friendly.

-Remember that Google hates manipulations so you will have to avoid blac hat SEO practices like cloaking, link purchases, keyword stuffing, exact match domains and keywords.
+Remember that Google hates manipulations so you will have to avoid black hat SEO practices like cloaking, link purchases, keyword stuffing, exact match domains, and keywords.